 All summer long we’ve been enjoying strawberries on our salad, so this simple berry vinaigrette fits right in with my menu plan.
 And unlike many other vinaigrettes, this one uses apple cider vinegar.

-Apple cider vinegar lends a complimentary flavor to this berry vinaigrette and has long been prized for its health benefits, as my good friend Kim explains.
+Apple cider vinegar lends a complimentary flavor to this berry vinaigrette and has long been prized for its health benefits.
 So how do the different vinegars measure up?

 - ⅔ cup apple cider vinegar

 - In a medium bowl, whisk together the cut berries, oil, vinegar, and sugar until combined.

 - Serve at room temperature.

 - Cover and store any leftovers in the refrigerator.